 And until it's actually there and they're doing that for our benefit.
 So how great is that?
 Well, how would we find out more about your store tours or, how would we get on one or find out more.

 Dan: Sure.
 Thank you so much.
 So, we have retailstoretours.com.
 We have many, many store tours.
 We’re doing our first world tour, which is in London, Paris, and New York, and it's June 4th to the 9th and that's going to be exciting and very small.
 Only 15 people, we’re doing it for the first time.
 The retailstoretours.com is the place.
 And thank you Bob.
 Pleasure to talk to you.

 Bob: Absolutely.
-Well keep up your enthusiasm for us and we're looking forward to the future of, we're going to be taking those tours so that we can see that magic too, my friend, thanks so much for joining us.
+Well, keep up your enthusiasm for us and we're looking forward to the future of taking those tours so that we can see that magic too, my friend, thanks so much for joining us.

 Use this free Retail Assessment Tool to discover where you truly excel in retail, and uncover areas for improvement.